-In order to have a curriculum change be included in the next year’s published (printed or online) university catalog, it must be reviewed and approved by the appropriate program, department, General Education (as applicable), and college level committees and dean, and submitted for review to the appropriate University-level committee by November 1 or by the end of the fall semester.
+For a curriculum change be included in the next year’s published catalog, it must be reviewed and approved by the appropriate program, department, college level committees and deans, and submitted for review to the appropriate University-level committee by November 1 or by the end of the fall semester.

-The November 1 deadline guarantees that a proposal will be reviewed by the Undergraduate Curriculum Committee (UCC) for the next catalog.
-Proposals submitted after November 1 will still be reviewed and may make the catalog depending on the amount of proposals received.
+Submitting by November 1 guarantees that your proposal will be reviewed by the Undergraduate Curriculum Committee (UCC) in time for the upcoming catalog.
+While proposals submitted after this date will still be reviewed, their inclusion in the catalog will depend on the number of proposals received.

 Course Numbers

-• Some course numbers are set aside for university wide use across all subject codes.
-University wide numbers are listed on the catalog website.
+Some course numbers are set aside for university wide use across all subject codes.

 New majors that are set to be implemented in a future catalog can be implemented a semester or two early for enrollment purposes.
 In those situations, the graduation requirements will be based on the approved implementation date that coincides with the first catalog the major appears in.